 New Zealand is free of many insect pests, plant diseases, and animal infections that are common elsewhere in the world.
 We put a lot of effort into minimizing the risk of these being introduced at ports and airports.
 For more information on New Zealand’s biosecurity policies, see www.customs.govt.nz.

 Heavy fines may be imposed on people caught carrying prohibited materials.
-On arrival you should place any questionable items, particularly fruit, in the bins provided.
+On arrival you should place any questionable items, particularly fruit and other perishable food, in the bins provided.
 You will find details of restricted items on the Ministry of Primary Industries website.

 Other prohibited items